mjsull/qhery/paper/paper.md

 # Implementation

-Qhery is a pythong script available under a GPL license.
+Qhery is a Python script available under a GPL license.
 It runs on macOS, GNU/Linux and Microsoft Windows operating systems.
 Qhery can be used to assess SARS-CoV-2 for mutations that confer resistance to a wide variety of treatments.

-Qhery takes a variant
+Qhery takes either a variant call format (vcf) file, a FASTA file or a BAM file and converts them into amino acid changes.
+For BAM files, variant calling

 ![Flowchart of qhery](https://github.com/mjsull/qhery/blob/main/paper/flowchart.svg?raw=true)